-3.5 Step Three: Consideration and Award
+3.4 Consideration and Award

 Upon receipt of a final version of the Application, satisfactory compliance with all requirements stated in these Guidelines and consideration of the criteria set forth below, the Secretary shall determine whether or not the proposed project should receive a Grant Award under the Program.
-Such determination shall be made in the sole discretion of the Secretary (or the Secretary's delegate, as set forth above).
+Such determination shall be made in the sole discretion of the Secretary (or his delegate, as set forth above).

-The Secretary, based upon the availability of funds, sets the available award amounts and the dates during which proposals may be submitted.
-The Secretary will review Applications at least once a month until the funds available for the Program have been exhausted.
+The Secretary, based upon the availability of award funding, sets the available award amounts until the funds available for the Program have been exhausted.

 Grant Awards are limited to one grant per Production Company for a single production.
 In addition, grants awarded shall not exceed any of the following criteria: